Cat Price

 Forestry Specialist

-Jackie grew up playing in the oak forests of southeastern Pennsylvania.
-After getting their BFA from the University of the Arts in Philadelphia in 2011, they moved to Colorado.
-Upon getting introduced to the world of wildland fire, they became hooked and spent the next 4 years moving around the West working in fire in different capacities, including a stint on the Santa Fe Hotshots.
-After working for Santa Fe, Jackie decided to shift their focus from suppression to forest management, and began pursuing a Master’s of Natural Resources, focusing in Forests and Society at Oregon State University.
+Jackie grew up playing in the dense oak forests of southeastern Pennsylvania.
+Upon moving west and getting introduced to the world of wildland fire, they became hooked and spent years working in fire in different capacities; prescribed fire, engine crews, hand crews, and a hotshot crew.
+After hotshotting, Jackie decided to shift their focus from suppression to forest management, and completed their Master’s of Natural Resources in Forest Ecosystems and Society at Oregon State University.
 After coming back home to Colorado and working in forestry and fire for the local government, they are now happy to be on the team at BWC.
 Jackie is passionate about the inclusion of diverse community stakeholders in creating ecologically and socially comprehensive and adaptive forest management plans in the Boulder Watershed.
 When not working, they enjoy making art, riding their bike, snowboarding, cooking, and spending time with friends.

 Julien Blundell